capmeth/acid/docsite/docs/configuration/markdown.md

 # Document Level Options

-ACID will look for configuration options in markdown document's front-matter.
+ACID will look for configuration options in a markdown document's front-matter.

 For ACID, front-matter is parsed as YAML key-value pairs enclosed by standard triple-dash delimiters.